Pest control for both household and commercial properties

 We provide competitive rates for dealing with most pests.

-All treatments are carried out as humanely as possible and we only use approved products.
+All treatments are carried out as humanely as possible, using approved products.

-Any treatments must be paid for in advance of the work being carried out; if no treatment is necessary we would only charge the survey fee and refund the treatment cost.
+Survey and treatment fees must be paid for in advance.
+If no treatment is necessary we will refund the treatment cost.

 Household fees (including VAT)

 |Rats, mice||£61.30 per course of treatment or £20.40 if you receive benefits*||The price includes an initial survey/treatment and a further 2 vsitis for treatment where necessary.|

 |Wasps||£58.87 per visit||Other wasps nests treated during visit only £29.25 each|

 |Other insects such as cockroaches, bed bugs, fleas, cluster flies etc||£77.17 for first treatment||Follow up visits within a set timeframe, including treatment £41.15|